 In a Durango workshop, he builds tiny homes on the go

 You can say you don’t want one of Greg Parham’s tiny houses, but we’ll have a hard time believing you.
 Fact: Big things made small are charming, and there’s something even more irresistible about small things made beautifully.

-The homes built by Parham, architect and owner of Rocky Mountain Tiny Houses, fall into the “tiny houses on wheels” small-residence category (yes, there really are tiny-house categories).
+The homes built by Parham, owner of Rocky Mountain Tiny Houses, fall into the “tiny houses on wheels” small-residence category (yes, there really are tiny-house categories).
 The homes, built on trailer beds, are designed to be easy to move; the largest model Parham offers is a spacious 30 feet by 8.5 feet.

 Designer Greg Parham